huinnii/board/README.md

 ## README.md

-This is an board04
+This is a board04
 ===============

-This is an simple board project
+This is a simple board project
 ------------------------

 1. boardList